Electromagnetic Brakes: Choosing the Right Solution

 EIDE offers two advanced models in this category:

-2. Spring-Applied Brakes: FDB, FDW, FDX
+2. Spring-Applied Brakes: FDB, FDW, FDX by PRECIMA

 - Failsafe Operation: Automatically engages during power failure.